Dorothy Mae Stagner, 92, died on February 21, 2021, in Storrs, CT.

 She was preceded in death by her parents, her husband Giles, daughter Cheryl, son Craig, brother Donald O’Hara, and sister Carrol Ann Rogers.
 She is survived by her sister, Kathleen (Larry) Krob; her children, Cynthia (Ron) Myers, Curtis (Kay) Stagner, Cathryn Laird, Cora Stagner; nine grandchildren, and one great granddaughter.
 Dorothy’s ashes will be buried at a later date beside her husband and daughter in Fairlawn cemetery in Hutchinson, KS.

-in memory of Dorothy Mae (O'Hara) Stagner, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Dorothy Mae (O'Hara) Stagner, please visit our floral store.